jdon/shakespearean_pokemon/readme.md

 2. Project layout

    Currently this is being built as 1 binary and is tightly coupled.
 I could turn this into a cargo workspace and split the api clients into library crates, so they can be reused elsewhere.
+3. Tests
+   Tests are relying on environment variables, so I'm using `cargo test -- --test-threads 1` in order to stop tests multiple tests from mutating them.
+If I had more time I would refactor my tests to not rely on changing environment variables.